We acknowledge the Traditional Owners of the lands and water upon which we meet. This always was & always will be Kaurna land.

 • Do good, do no harm: Projects should be safe for people, the community and the planet.

-• Open to all: Accessible and flexible, inviting everyone to participate in their own way.
+• Open to all, at any time: Accessible and flexible, inviting everyone to participate in their own way.

-Together, we can create something meaningful that uplifts and unites our neighbourhood.
+Together, we can create many meaningful things that uplift and unite our neighbourhood.

 The Minor Works process looks roughly like this: